 Equal Protection & Community Stability

-Every person deserves equal protection under the law — no matter their race, background, or zip code.
-I support orderly, legal immigration pathways and full due process protections.
+Every person in LD-9 deserves equal protection under the law — regardless of race, background, or zip code.
+I support orderly legal immigration pathways, full due process protections, and humane treatment for every person in our communities.

-We can enforce laws without abandoning our values.
-Fear-based chaos doesn’t make communities safer — stability, fairness, and accountability do.
+Fear-based enforcement doesn’t make communities safer.
+Stability, fairness, and accountability do.

 About Karina

-I didn’t plan on running for office.
-I planned on raising my kids, doing good work, and staying out of politics.
+I didn’t plan on becoming a politician.
+I planned on raising my kids, doing good work, and staying out of it.

-I put myself through college while raising five kids, mostly on my own.
-I volunteered with domestic violence shelters and the DSHS Job Center.
-I spent over 20 years doing advocacy work around domestic violence and trauma recovery — walking alongside people in some of the hardest moments of their lives — because I understood what they were going through in ways that went beyond theory.
+I put myself through college while raising six kids, mostly on my own.
+I spent years doing direct advocacy work in domestic violence shelters and the DSHS Job Center — walking alongside people in some of the hardest moments of their lives.
+I’ve been a Certified Peer Support Specialist.
+I’ve navigated the systems I’m now running to fix.

-Today I live with multiple autoimmune diseases that have left me disabled.
-That experience changed how I see everything — especially government.
-When you depend on systems to actually function, you stop being patient with systems that fail people.
-You stop accepting “that’s just how it works” as an answer.
+I also live with lupus and Sjögren’s syndrome.
+When you depend on systems to function, you stop accepting “that’s just how it works” as an answer.
 You start asking who built this, who it serves, and who it leaves out.